Pakistan's long awaited 3G, 4G auction draws dismal response

 "This has happened because of an over enthusiastic IT ministry which oversold an undercooked plan to its fiscal managers.
 It looks like heads may roll on this one."

 Pakistan is the only major country in the region that still does not offer 3G services.
-Its neighbour, war-ravaged Afghanistan, switched to 3G services in 2012.
+Its neighbor, war-ravaged Afghanistan, switched to 3G services in 2012.

 There are about 132 million mobile phones in use in Pakistan, a country of 180 million people, according to the Pakistan Telecommunication Authority.

-Pakistan's telecommunications market was deregulated in 2004 and foreign firms such as Etisalat [ETELZS.UL] have invested heavily.
+Pakistan's telecommunications market was deregulated in 2004 and foreign firms such as Etisalat have invested heavily.

 The 3G spectrum auction was expected to raise Pakistan's gross domestic product by $8 billion and indirectly create up to 900,000 new jobs, a government-commissioned study by Plum Consulting said.